 Puno is mostly about Lake Titicaca for many travelers, but what they don’t know is that there are several pre-Columbian attractions and other natural wonders worth visiting.
 The small town of Pukara holds an ancient settlement from an important civilization of the Andean highlands.

 The Pucara culture developed between the years 1,400 and 550 B.C.
-This ancient civilization is characterized by their impressive sculptures and pottery art, as well as for influencing following societies.
+This ancient civilization is characterized by its impressive sculptures and pottery art, as well as for influencing following societies.

-The archeological site is one of the most significant of the region since it gives us a glimpse at the beliefs and organization of the Pucara people.
-They certainly marked the beginning of an era, leaving a legacy behind that evolved overtime with the succeeding cultures.
+The archeological site is one of the most significant in the region since it gives us a glimpse at the beliefs and organization of the Pucara people.
+They certainly marked the beginning of an era, leaving a legacy behind that evolved with the succeeding cultures.

-The Pukara Archaeological Site was declared a National Heritage Site in 2001 to raise awareness to the preservation of the place and the importance it had in our pre-hispanic history.
+The Pukara Archaeological Site was declared a National Heritage Site in 2001 to raise awareness of the preservation of the place and the importance it had in our pre-Hispanic history.

-It originated at the outskirts of Lake Titicaca and had a significant impact on the mountain region of the Andes, the Cusco valleys and even Tiahuanaco in Bolivia.
-The culture was also recognized for mastering an incredible control over the natural environment.
+It originated on the outskirts of Lake Titicaca and had a significant impact on the mountain region of the Andes, the Cusco valleys, and even Tiahuanaco in Bolivia.
+The culture was also recognized for mastering incredible control over the natural environment.

-They managed a great agricultural system at the shores of the lake and also domesticated llamas to extract wool for their textiles that are believed to have played an important role in the urban economical practice.
+They managed a great agricultural system at the shores of the lake and also domesticated llamas to extract wool for their textiles which are believed to have played an important role in the urban economic practice.

-The Pukara Archeological Site was their religious, administrative and residencial center.
+The Pukara Archeological Site was their religious, administrative, and residential center.
 The site is composed of several structures built with stones joined with clay mortar.

 As we mentioned before, the site is composed of two areas, one with monumental characteristics intended for ceremonial purposes and another with rudimentary residential structures.